benklassen77/benklassen77.github.io/projects/christianity/sermonnotes.md

 - Jesus way is countercultural
 - Community of Jesus is restoration and reclamation
 - At the time in Corinth, people would slander etc. in court and it was important to move up in the social ladder
-  - Paul; was strongly opposed to this
+  - Paul was strongly opposed to this
 - Jesus is opposed to shame, and so to is the church.
 Unfortunately, many churches practice shaming
 - Paul says to not go to court